johnkanji/blender-eigen-template/README.md

 # Blender-Eigen Addon Template

-An template for building Blender addons with C++ and Eigen based on [numpyeigen](https://github.com/fwilliams/numpyeigen).
+A template for building Blender addons with C++ and Eigen based on [numpyeigen](https://github.com/fwilliams/numpyeigen).

 This template implements a simple Blender addon including a C++ shared library, a Blender operator and a UI panel.